Trambled/OzarkClient/README.md

 # Ozark Client
-literal sex
+Literal sex.

-## building the sex
+## Building the sex
-1. Extract the folder to a location
+1. Extract the folder to a location.

-2. go into command prompt
+2. Go into command prompt.

-3. do cd (directory) of the shit
+3. Do cd (directory) of the shit.

-4. do gradlew build, after that it should build
+4. Do gradlew build, after that it should build.

-5. Go into the file, look for build > libs > then you should see three .jar files, the one that has -all in end of it is the jar file you should use
+5. Go into the file, look for build > libs > then you should see three .jar files, the one that has -all in end of it is the jar file you should use.

-6. Accept ozark owns you
+6. Accept ozark owns you.

-u also need a JDK, a free one is adopt open jdk https://adoptopenjdk.net/
+U also need a JDK, a free one is adopt open jdk https://adoptopenjdk.net/

 ## Issues and Crashes